sophiabrandt/write-type-safe-react-applications-with-reason/slides.md

 class: impact

-## All valid, choices, but let's focus on:
+## All valid choices, but let's focus on:

 ---